MoezDawood/ReducingVariantClassificationInequities/README.md

 2. Run notebook from top to bottom in order.
 If the entire github repository is downloaded and the contents are kept in the same order then you can click the 'Run all below' button.

-3. The version of Python 3.7.7 was used to run this notebook is:
+3. Python version 3.7.7 was used to run this notebook.

 4. The R version is R version 4.2.2 (2022-10-31).
 This is very pertinent for the rpy2 installation.
 If possible install rpy2 v3.5.7 and ggstatsplots v0.12.1